OfficeDev/office-js-snippets/README.md

 * `Libraries` in snippets must have a specific version.
 Eg. `jquery@3.1.1`.

+## Branches

+When a snippet is commited into the `master` branch, a Travis-CI build process kicks off to validate the build.
+If successful, it  commits the samples & playlist folders into a `deploy-beta` branch, which is used for local and "edge" testing.
+For production, a the `prod` and `deploy-prod` branches are used, instead.

 ## Debugging the build script

 * The scripts for building/validating the snippets are under the `config` folder -- in particular, under `build.ts`.
 There is also a `deploy.ts` for copying the built files to their final location.)